-- 8.033 Any income from an insurance policy is normally taken into account.
+Any income from an insurance policy is normally taken into account.
 However, this does not apply to income from mortgage protection polices.
-A mortgage protection policy is one which is taken out: - a) to insure against the risk of not being able to make repayments on a loan; or - b) to protect the premiums payable on an endowment policy where the policy is held as security for a loan. - 8.034 The income from these policies qualifies for a disregard only where the purpose of the loan is: - a) to acquire an interest in the dwelling occupied as the home; or - b) for repairs or improvements to the dwelling occupied as the home. - 8.035 The income from the policy must be being used to meet the repayments on the loan. - 8.036 The amount of income from such a policy which should be disregarded is the weekly sum of: - a) the amount which covers the interest on the loan; plus - b) the amount of the repayment which reduces the capital outstanding; plus - c) the amount of the premium due on the policy.
+A mortgage protection policy is one which is taken out:

+- A. to insure against the risk of not being able to make repayments on a loan; or - B. to protect the premiums payable on an endowment policy where the policy is held as security for a loan

+The income from these policies qualifies for a disregard only where the purpose of the loan is:

+- a. to acquire an interest in the dwelling occupied as the home; or - b. for repairs or improvements to the dwelling occupied as thehome.

+- The income from the policy must be being used to meet the repayments on the loan. - The amount of income from such a policy which should be disregarded is the weekly sum of: - a) the amount which covers the interest on the loan; plus - b) the amount of the repayment which reduces the capital outstanding; plus - c) the amount of the premium due on the policy.

-It should be remembered that Income Support/Pension Credit may be adjusted to take account of the income from the policy, so income previously disregarded under 3.009 or 8.040 may no longer be in payment.
+It should be remembered that Income Support/Universal Credit/Pension Credit may be adjusted to take account of the income from the policy, so income previously disregarded under 3.009 or 8.040 may no longer be in payment.